nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/vglite_examples/tiled_freertos/example_board_readme.md

 To use Raspberry panel:
 Connect the panel to J8.
 Then connect the panel's 5V pin to JP43-1, GND pin to JP43-2.
 Make sure the R75, R76, R79, R80 are connected.

+To use the ZC143AC72MIPI panel:
+Connect J2 1&2.

 Prepare the Demo
 ===============